-Responsible Person(s) Role and Responsibilities Holder of the EA5 Role The holder of the EA is ultimately accountable for ensuring compliance with the EMPr and a conditions of approval from the competent authority.
-An Independent environmental control officer (ECO) must be contracted by the Holder of the (or by the EPC via delegation from the Holder of the EA) to independently and objective monitor the implementation of the EMPr according to relevant environmental legislation, and conditions of the EA.
-The holder of the EA is further responsible for providing and giving mandate to enable the E to perform responsibilities and must ensure that the ECO is integrated as part of the project te while remaining independent.
-Responsibilities Be fully conversant with the conditions of the EA; Ensure that all stipulations within the EMPr are communicated and adhered to by the EPC; Issuing of site instructions to the EPC for corrective actions required; Monitor the implementation of the EMPr throughout the project by means of site inspections and meetings.
-Overall management of the project and EMPr implementation; and Ensure that periodic environmental audits are undertaken on the project implementation.
+Responsible Person(s) Role and Responsibilities Holder of the EA 4 Role The holder of the EA is ultimately accountable for ensuring compliance with the EMPr and any conditions of approval from the competent authority.
+An Independent environmental control officer (ECO) must be contracted by the Holder of the EA to independently and objectively monitor the implementation of the EMPr according to relevant environmental legislation, and the conditions of the EA.
+The holder of the EA is further responsible for providing and giving mandate to enable the ECO to perform responsibilities and must ensure that the ECO is integrated as part of the project team while remaining independent.
+Responsibilities - Be fully conversant with the conditions of the EA;

-&lt;sup>5 In some cases the Holder of the EA and the EPC contractor may be the same entity, in which case this party will be responsible for the requirements outlined on both roles.
+4 In some cases the Holder of the EA and the EPC contractor may be the same entity, in which case this party will be responsible for the requirements outlined on both roles.